 Your buyer may be more receptive to certain presentation styles.
 By using visual, numerical and verbal elements to tell your story, you will have a better chance of resonating with your buyer.
 Include pictures, numbers and anecdotes to ensure that all the bases are covered.

 5. Track competitors & your category for visual proof

 As your review progresses, you’ll want to provide credible category information to the buyer.
-Tracking your competitors’ brands will provide great insight for you and the buyer.
+One of the best ways to do this is to track your competitors.
+By doing so, you will be able to provide key, objective insights for the buyer (and yourself).
 The larger your tracking sample is, the more reliable your data will be.

 By discussing who the key players are and what they’re doing – with visual proof for each of your points – you will build your credibility and confidence during the category review.

 Chocolate candy shelf at a Woolworths